JustinLove/jsharmony-cms-sample-rails/README.md

 Right-click the `(Root)` item to add a child page, such as `About`.

 Choosing `Edit Page Content` Should show the page in the rails application template.
-Click on the tile or body to edit, and `Save` when happy.
+Click on the title or body to edit, and `Save` when happy.

 You can build out the content as much as you like, but one page is sufficient to demonstrate the publishing and integration process.